 - (1) Our named executive officers are entitled to a pro rata share of the current fiscal year incentive awards in the event of termination without cause or after a change of control.
-Amounts in this table assume a termination date of December 31, 2022 and reflect cash incentive compensation earned for fiscal 2022 performance. - (2) No named executive officer is entitled to an excise tax gross-up payment under Section 4999 of the Internal Revenue Code of 1986, as amended. - (3) Reflects the aggregate value of outstanding RSUs and PSUs.
-With respect to RSUs, the value is equal to the closing price per share of our common stock on December 31, 2022, multiplied by the number of outstanding RSUs.
-With respect to PSUs, the value is equal to the number of PSUs granted, except that PSUs for the 2020-2022 performance period reflect the number of PSUs that vested on March 1, 2023, in each case multiplied by the closing price per share of our common stock on December 31, 2022.
-On December 31, 2022, the closing price per share of our common stock on the NYSE was \$141.82.
+Amounts in this table assume a termination date of December 31, 2023 and reflect cash incentive compensation earned for fiscal 2023 performance. - (2) No named executive officer is entitled to an excise tax gross-up payment under Section 4999 of the Internal Revenue Code of 1986, as amended. - (3) Reflects the aggregate value of outstanding RSUs and PSUs.
+With respect to RSUs, the value is equal to the closing price per share of our common stock on December 31, 2023, multiplied by the number of outstanding RSUs.
+With respect to PSUs, the value is equal to the number of PSUs granted, except that PSUs for the 2021-2023 performance period reflect the number of PSUs that vested on March 1, 2024, in each case multiplied by the closing price per share of our common stock on December 31, 2023.
+On December 31, 2023, the closing price per share of our common stock on the NYSE was \$205.76.
 Upon termination without cause due to death or disability, or upon for good reason, the equity awards automatically vest in accordance with their terms.
 These values disregard the automatic vesting of awards upon the retirement of an eligible employee.
-PSUs vest at target in connection with a termination following a change of control or, or due to death or disability, and they are paid based on the actual earned amount at the end of the performance period in the event of termination without cause or for good reason. - (4) Health and welfare benefits are continued for up to 18 months from the separation date based on current elections and plan premiums - (5) Cash severance is equal to 200% of the sum of current annual base salary and target bonus.
-At Mr. Williams' request, the Compensation Committee reduced his base salary and short-term incentive target by 20% for the last four months of 2022.
+PSUs vest at target in connection with a termination following a change of control or, or due to death or disability, and they are paid based on the actual earned amount at the end of the performance period in the event of termination without cause or for good reason. - (4) Health and welfare benefits are continued for up to 18 months from the separation date based on current elections and plan premiums. - (5) Cash severance is equal to 200% of the sum of current annual base salary and target bonus.
+At Mr. Williams' request, the Compensation Committee reduced his compensation by 20% from September 1, 2022 through December 31, 2024.
 If not for this reduction, his cash severance would have been \$4,500,000. - (6) Cash severance is equal to 100% of the sum of current annual base salary and target bonus. - (7) Cash severance is equal to 150% of the sum of current annual base salary and target bonus.